 We have an educational outreach program - we offer schools without music programs the opportunity to host 'our' artists for an hour-long Songs/Q&A Session on the day of - or morning after a concert at one of our home venues.

 We precede each concert with a dinner.
 These have been grand potluck gatherings and the addition of culinary chaos to the mix seems to appeal to the concept of engaging as many of the artists’ and audience members’ senses as possible.
 So it’s not only the music.
 It’s the show.
 It’s the kitchen.
 It’s the whole unlikely experience.
 We have learned people are never too busy to go to a show they really want to see.
 And they want to experience these concerts.

 Shows start at 7:30 pm and consist of two sets.
 A typical concert winds up (for the audience) at 9:30 pm.
 We picked a starting time which suits the needs of our audience – many of whom travel more than 90 minutes each way to attend these concerts.
 We want to ensure they can get home safely at a decent hour.

-After hosting almost 100 concerts we have managed to stay true to our original goals and objectives:
+After hosting more than 100 concerts we have managed to stay true to our original goals and objectives:

 To support emerging artists;